profsmith89/ctps/_sources/chap12.md

 As an example of how programming languages handle this generalization, consider the two functions built into Python:[^fn3]

-* The `list` class contains a `sort` method that sorts a list object *in place*.
-The original contents of the list are replaced with the sorted contents.
+* The `list` class contains a `sort` method that sorts a list object *in place*, which means that the original contents of the list are replaced with the sorted contents.
 * The built-in function `sorted` takes an object of an iterable type (e.g., a sequence or a dictionary) and *returns a new sorted list*.
 The original object is left unchanged.

 Let's build ourselves a few unsorted lists so that we can play with these functions.
 We'll use the lists `a`, `c`, and `w` below throughout the rest of this chapter.